ariaandika/devtools/readme.md

 - Javascript
   easy to learn
   used for client side app / browser
-  popular choice for server side app with node js
+  popular choice for server side app

 - Typescript
   add type system on top of javascript